-ORDERED, by the St. Mary's County Board of Appeals, that the Applicants are granted a variance from the St. Mary's County Comprehensive Zoning Ordinance § 71.8.3 to disturb the Critical Area Buffer and from Schedule 32.1 to encroach upon the 25-foot front setback to replace an existing house.
+ORDERED, by the St. Mary's County Board of Appeals, that the Applicants are granted a variance from the St. Mary's County Comprehensive Zoning Ordinance § 71.8.3 to disturb the expanded Critical Area Buffer to construct 2 decks and from Schedule 32.1 to encroach upon the to encroach 18 feet into the 25 feet front setback to construct a deck with the condition that the front deck steps shall be inset within the 12-foot deck.